Deploying Orbital

 services:

-image: orbitalhq/schema-server:latest
+image: orbitalhq/orbital:latest

 environment: